 DAMBULLA

-Sacred caves and timeless heritage.
+Sacred caves, ancient murals, and timeless Buddhist heritage.

 Attractions